crimsonclyde/crimsonclyde.github.io/_posts/2024-04-26-2024-dairy-of-an-admin.md

 ## Rant (Linux)

 ... and so, some fine day (today), I decided to give it a shot and reinstall the entire machine with Arch Linux and KDE Plasma 6 from scratch.
 Maybe Hyprland, who knows.
 I did a lot and tried a lot, read a lot, but faced problems and crap at every step I took.
 Every step forward was one back, you know the drill.
 WiFi is still in 2024 a big deal when it comes down to Linux.
 You can have luck or you end up in a mess.
 Sorry for those words, but it's just reality.
-Rearranging your pencil collection is much more meaningful than spending a quarter of the day trying to get WiFi or the display driver to run.
+At one stage, there was a connection, but it stopped after 5 minutes.
+RTL8852BE—just don't choose this card.
+It's a mess.
+Was and still is.
+Even under Windows, you need the right drivers first.

+Next on the list wasting precious life time - graphics.
 I tried the proprietary drivers and Nouveau.
 The proprietary one just didn't work at all.
 Black screen right after the greeter.
 Nouveau was able to start a desktop environment but then crashed hard when the machine went to sleep.
 People all over the place report just bad things when dealing with Nvidia drivers on Linux nowadays.
+You spend a hell lot of money on those cards and end up knee deep in hell.

-Worse than that, I was not able to get WiFi working properly.
-At one stage, there was a connection, but it stopped after 5 minutes.
-RTL8852BE—just don't choose this card.
-It's a mess.
-Was and still is.
-Even under Windows, you need the right drivers first.
+Rearranging your pencil collection is much more meaningful than spending a quarter of the day trying to get WiFi or the display driver to run.

-Conclusion—no Linux on my big machine.
+Conclusion: No Linux on my big machine.
 It will be Windows again, even if I don't like it.
-But I am fed up and don't want a machine that's so fragile it breaks on the next system update.
+I am just fed up and don't want a machine that's so fragile it breaks on the next system update.

 ## Rant (Windows)